Every claim has a source

 Human expertise enters where confidence drops — not before, not after.
 Low-confidence sections go to the right person with a scoped question, not a packet review at midnight.

-Final response in the Voice of the Organization: grounded, cohesive, specific to the issuer and project.
-Deliberate, not assembled.
+Final response in the firm's voice: grounded, cohesive, and specific to the issuer and the project.

 The bottleneck isn't knowing who can answer.
 It's getting them a scoped question at the right time.
 Propagent routes the low-confidence sections (not the whole packet) to the right person.